How to Choose a Landlord-Friendly State

 All landlords should be fully aware of their tax obligations when they purchase a rental property.

 For instance, they might be tempted to purchase property in Illinois, New Hampshire, and New Jersey — but these states have some of the highest property tax rates in the country.
-While some cities appear to have relatively low tax rates, it's important to look at their historical tax growth — for example, tax rates in Greely, CO, and Anchorage, AK, rose more than 26% from 2019 to 2020.
+While some cities appear to have relatively low tax rates, it's essential to look at their historical tax growth — for example, tax rates in Greely, CO, and Anchorage, AK, rose more than 26% from 2019 to 2020.

 On the other hand, Texas, Michigan, New Mexico, and other states restrict how much taxes can grow in a single year.